guilhermemaximosantos/guilhermemaximosantos/README.md

-- <SaaS Enthusiast
+- Business Enthusiast
 - Sales • Marketing • Technology
-- I like to undertake, between one dose of coffee and another./>
+- I like to undertake, between one dose of coffee and another.

 <!---